 It also stands to reason that by December 1471 she was in London and it was then that she met her cousin, Richard, Duke of Gloucester for the first time since the aftermath of Tewkesbury.
 By this time, Richard was 19, a duke and being handed increasing levels of political power and martial responsibility.
 The two cousins had known each from youth when Richard spent a few years in Warwick’s household, though it’s less clear how much interaction Anne would have had with the young men living under her father’s protection.
 We do know, however, that Warwick petitioned Edward in the late 1460s for George and Richard to marry his two daughters, a proposal of which all four young people were aware.

-We have only shaky evidence for what happened next, but the following can be safely assumed true.
+We have only shaky evidence for what happened next, but the following is one of the stronger theories:.
 At some point that winter Richard and Anne decided to marry.
 George, wanting Anne to remain unmarried so that he could continue to access the entirety of her and Isabel’s inheritance, grew frantic over the idea of her marrying Richard, who was better-liked by Edward.
 George in some fashion “detained” Anne in his London household, with the more hyperbolic theories being that he disguised her as a servant in his kitchens.
 Richard found out Anne’s location and on February 16, 1472 spirited her away from George’s home to a convent.